HorusSoftwareUY/Xamarin.Forms.Skeleton/README.md

 - The default value is false.

 #### IsBusy (Boolean)
-- Indicates if the control is busy.
+- Indicates if the control is busy in a loading state.
 - The default value is false.

 #### BackgroundColor (Color)